serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 In addition, the ***lib*** directory contains additional Xamarin-related references, such as native shared libraries.
 These are often directed to the monodroid engine, `libmonodroid.so` , and maybe some other plugins used by the developer.

 iOS
-: You cannot decompile an iOS application like Android. iOS apps are compiled directly to machine code, with an aggressive optimization pass that tends to destroy a lot of the structure of the original code.
+: You cannot decompile an iOS application like Android. iOS apps are compiled directly to machine code, with an aggressive optimization pass that tends to destroy much of the original code's structure.
 To extract [continua]

 ### Intercepting Traffic

-Since any local proxy setting is ignored by Xamarin, the only way to intercept the traffic generated by an application is setting up a VPN Server in another machine, connect the device to it (i.e OpenVPN) and enable IPtables on the remote machine to redirect all the traffic to burp suite (it can stay on the same machine or another one, it doesn't matter at all).
-Achieving it for Android and iOS is not the same.
+Since any local proxy setting is ignored by Xamarin, the only way to intercept the traffic generated by an application is setting up a VPN Server in another machine, connect the device to it (i.e OpenVPN) and enable IPtables on the remote machine to redirect all the traffic to **Burp Suite** (it can stay on the same machine or another one, it doesn't matter at all).
+It is not the same to achieve it on Android and iOS.

 Android
 : ProxyDroid is enough (so a VPN Server is not needed)

 iOS
-: follow this [guide](https://blog.nviso.eu/2020/06/12/intercepting-flutter-traffic-on-ios/), even though it is for flutter, it works well; you need to create a VPN Server.
+: Follow this [guide](https://blog.nviso.eu/2020/06/12/intercepting-flutter-traffic-on-ios/), even though it is for flutter, it works well; you need to create a VPN Server.
 Otherwise, here another [guide](https://triskelelabs.com/intercepting-xamarin-mobile-app-traffic-2/) for Xamarin.

 ### Certificate Pinning